What are cranberries?

-Either an 80g serving of fresh cranberries or a single glass of 150ml of unsweetened cranberry juice counts as one of your five-a-day.
-However, as with all juices only one glass counts and consuming more will not increase your contribution to your 5 a day intake.
-Take a look at our printable infographic to discover what counts as 5-a-day.
+Either an 80g serving of fresh cranberries or a single glass of 150ml unsweetened cranberry juice counts as one of your five-a-day.
+However, as with all juices, only one glass counts and consuming more will not provide further contributions to your five-a-day intake.
+Take a look at our printable infographic to discover what counts towards your five-a-day.

 Top 5 health benefits of cranberries

 2. May help prevent urinary tract infections

 3. May support heart health

 4. May protect against gastric ulcer and stomach cancer